We’re excited to announce the launch of Karapace, a replacement for Apache Kafka REST and the Schema Registry.

-An open-source alternative to Schema Registry and Kafka REST
+An open-source alternative to Schema Registry and Apache Kafka REST proxy

-On the technical side, Karapace represents moderate memory consumption and is built with an asynchronous architecture, both of which result in a more lightweight and stable tool that makes working with Apache Kafka just a little easier.
+On the technical side, Karapace represents moderate memory consumption and is built with an asynchronous architecture.
+This makes Karapace a lightweight and stable tool, and working with Apache Kafka gets just a little easier.

 - Serialization and deserialization of messages